coderflexx/laravel-csv/README.md

 | columns-label  |`array` | Accept Column Label of the required columns for the message  |

 ### Button Component
-The Component using `alpinejs` under the hood, If you want to use add the import button, you may use `x-csv-button` component.
+The Component using `alpinejs` under the hood, If you want to use the import button, you may use `x-csv-button` component.

 ```blade
 <x-csv-button>Import</x-csv-button>
 ```

-If you want to style it, you can use the `class` attribute, or any attribute you want really
+If you want to style it, you may use the `class` attribute, or any attribute you want.

 ```blade
 <x-csv-button